Are you thinking of publishing a book?

-Too many new authors fall for the same old trap.
+Too many new authors fall for the trap of having no plan.

-You write your book, edit it, create a quick and dirty cover design, and then rush off to Amazon KDP (Kindle Direct Publishing).
+You write your book, edit it, create a quick book cover, and then rush off to Amazon KDP (Kindle Direct Publishing).

-It then only takes two minutes to upload your manuscript file and your book cover for a Kindle ebook and to click publish.
+It only takes two minutes to upload your manuscript file and your book cover for a Kindle ebook and click publish.

 If you want to publish printed copies using KDP print on demand, it will take you another twenty minutes.

 No one buys your book.
 No one reads your book.
 No one posts a book review.

 Then you get desperate and give your books away for free.
 But no one downloads your free book, so you don’t get any book reviews.